bojanmilevski/gex/README.md

 This software is licensed under the [GPL v3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).

-## CONTRIBUTION

-Everyone is welcome to contribute.
-Pull requests and issue reports are just one way of improving this project.

-## LIVE DOCUMENTATION

-As this repository grows, the documentation changes along with it - providing information that is up to date and relevant to the state of this project.

 ## SPECIAL THANKS

 - [Interfiber's `firefoxext` program written in `C`](https://github.com/Interfiber/firefoxext) for being an inspiration.
-This program is it's spiritual successor. 🙂
+This program is it's spiritual successor. :)

 - [lsd](https://github.com/lsd-rs/lsd) for providing a well designed and structured code base.